Cholee is an animal lover and enjoys teaching others about them.

-There are hundreds of fascinating facts about pigs, however I'm only going to cover the top five myths associated with keeping and raising them.
+There are hundreds of fascinating facts about pigs.
+However, I'm only going to cover the top five myths associated with keeping and raising them.
 My hope is that I can shed some light on these fascinating creatures and show you just how great they can truly be when properly understood and cared for.

-Myth: Pigs stink and are very dirty
+First Myth: Pigs Stink and are Very Dirty

 Pigs also require enough room to eat and defecate separately.
 They will sleep and defecate on two separate sides of the pen if given the proper amount of space.